secure-systems-lab/code-style-guidelines/README.md

 It is very important that when you change code you didn't write you comment the change.
-I've spent days looking for bugs that people introduced because they changed code they thought they understood.  '''Any time you make changes to a module or function you didn't write, use your initials in a comment describing the scope and purpose of the change.'''
+I've spent days looking for bugs that people introduced because they changed code they thought they understood.
+Any time you make changes to a module or function you didn't write, use your initials in a comment describing the scope and purpose of the change.

 Use the comment to explain what you are thinking when you make the change.